aceeric/ociregistry/docs/docs/design.md

 To support this, the server caches both the image list manifest and the image manifest.

->  **Be aware**: If you cache an image list manifest by digest only and later run a workload in an air-gapped environment that attempts to get the same manifest by tag, the registry will not know the tag and so will not be able to provide that image from cache.

 ## Code Structure

 The source code is organized as shown: